Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: -colored polyhedra and their coverings

-\begin{proof} Recall that all faces of $\sigma^n_i$ $(i=1, 2, \cdots, k)$ are algebraically paired up because $C$ is a cycle.
-First we construct a set of $G$-colored $n$-{\em polytopes} which represents the given $C \in \Z BG_n$.
-Pick a signed $n$-simplex $\sigma^n_1$.
-If all faces of $\sigma^n_1$ are paired up algebraically, we leave $\sigma^n_1$ itself and may choose another $n$-simplex.
-So we may assume that one face of $\sigma^n_1$ is algebraically paired up with a face of another $n$-simplex.
-We glue two $n$-simplices along the faces which are algebraically paired up.
-We inductively glue $n$-simplices to this polytope.
-If a face of this polytope is algebraically paired up with another face of itself we do not glue the faces and we leave them apart.
-Since there are only finitely many $n$-simplices, this process should stop and give us a set of $G$-colored $n$-{\em polytopes} whose union represents the given $C \in \Z BG_n$.
-Denote the set of $G$-colored $n$-{\em polytopes} by $\{P_1, P_2, \cdots, P_l \}$ where $l \leq k$.
-By construction each $P_j$ is cycle $\forall j \in \{ 1, 2, \cdots, l \}$.
+\begin{proof} Recall that all faces of $\sigma^n_i$ ($i=1, 2, \dots, k$) are algebraically paired up because $C$ is an $n$-cycle.
+To construct a set of $G$-colored $n$-polytopes that represents $C \in \Z BG_n$, we begin by picking a signed $n$-simplex $\sigma^n_1$.
+If all of its faces are already paired up algebraically, we keep $\sigma^n_1$ and move on to the next simplex.
+Otherwise, we glue $\sigma^n_1$ to another simplex along the faces that are algebraically paired up.
+We continue this process, gluing $n$-simplices to the polytope, until we cannot pair up any more faces.
+Since there are finitely many $n$-simplices, this process must terminate and give us a set of $G$-colored $n$-polytopes whose union represents $C$.
+We denote this set of $G$-colored $n$-polytopes by $\{P_1, P_2, \dots, P_l \}$, where $l \leq k$.
+By construction, each $P_j$ is a cycle for all $j \in \{1, 2, \dots, l\}$.